 When you check out a daily outside bulb thermometer, you will see a skinny red or silver line that grows longer when it’s hotter.
 The line goes down in cold weather.

-This liquid is usually coloured alcohol but also can be a metallic liquid called mercury.
-Both mercury and alcohol grow bigger when heated and smaller when cooled.
+This liquid is usually colored alcohol, but it can also be a metallic liquid, such as mercury.
+Both mercury and alcohol expand when heated and contract when cooled.
 Inside the glass tube of a thermometer, the liquid has no place to travel but up when the temperature is hot and down when the temperature is cold.

-Numbers are placed alongside the glass tube that marks the temperature when the road is at that time.
+Numbers are placed alongside the glass tube, marking the temperature of the road at that time.

 The other sort of common thermometer may be a “spring” thermometer.

 A coiled piece of metal that’s sensitive to heat is employed.
 One end of the spring is attached to the pointer.
-As the air heats, the metal expands, and the pointer moves higher.
-As the air cools, the metal contracts, so the pointer moves lower.
-Typically, these thermometers are less accurate than a bulb or digital thermometers.
+As the air heats, the metal expands, causing the pointer to move higher.
+As the air cools, the metal contracts, causing the pointer to move lower.
+Typically, these thermometers are less accurate than a bulb or digital thermometer.

 How the Test is Performed